Charles Walker (Fijian politician): Personal life and family ties

 Walker was the youngest of the three children of Ernest Fearon Walker of Fife in Scotland and Vilimaina Saulo Fotofili, of the Yavusa Tonga, Sawana in the district of Lomaloma on Vanua Balavu island in the Lau Group.

 Through his father he traced descent from the earliest European settlers including his namesake and grandfather Charles who settled in Fiji via Tonga and Canada and his uncle Leslie who was the colony's first Post Master General.
 The Walkers trace kinship to the Dukes of Fife.
 Through Walker's paternal great grandmother Martha Helen Walker née Leslie, they also traced descent from the Earls of Leven.
 His paternal granduncle Wilfrid was an explorer and author of Wanderings Among South Sea Savages: And in Borneo and the Philippines, Wilfrid dedicated the book to his brother Charles, Walker's grandfather/namesake and a signed copy remains with his descendants.

 Through his mother he claimed descent from Wainiqolo, the ambitious Tongan chief and loyal lieutenant of Ma'afu, who conquered much of Eastern and Northern Fiji before being reined in by Fiji's cession as a crown colony to the United Kingdom in 1874.

 Walker was married to Adi Alisi Davila Walker née Uluiviti (born 12 August 1937), a lady of rank from the village of Natauloa on the island of Nairai, Lomaiviti Province.
-She is a member of the Methodist Church of Fiji and Rotuma, an elder and laypreacher in Fiji and regionally through participation in International Christian Groups like Aglow International and ICEJ.
+She is a member of the Methodist Church of Fiji and Rotuma, an elder and lay preacher in Fiji and regionally through participation in International Christian Groups like Aglow International and ICEJ.
 Her elder sister Adi Losalini Raravuya Dovi was one of three pioneer lady Members of the Legislative Council (MLC), although she was not elected but nominated as were the majority of iTaukei MLCs at the time (Irene Jai Narayan and Loma Livingstone were elected in the same – 1966 session – as Indian and European MLCs respectively).
 Her nephew Ratu Joni Madraiwiwi, a former Vice-President of Fiji, is a paramount chief, prominent lawyer and former Judge of Fiji's High Court.

 They had three children Martha Jean Walker (1959–2008), Lilian Davila Walker (born 1961) and Ernest Fearon Walker (born 1972).
 Charles Walker He died in Suva on 11 March 2021, at the age of 92.